sakuraikaede/clear-sky-hall_backend/README.md

 ## Setting
 You have to import "csh.sql" in MySQL.
+Then, you need to add some warm sentence in the table.
 You need to modify the "settings.json".
 This is the meaning of the keys in this JSON file.

 |  Key   | Meaning                                                    |